Faithful Semitoric Systems: Almost-toric systems

-Observe that the flow of the Hamiltonian vector field $X_{q_1}$ is periodic.
-In fact, $W$ can be chosen to be saturated with respect to the effective Hamiltonian $S^1$-action whose moment map is given by $q_1$.
+\begin{rmk} In Theorem \ref{thm:ff_normal}, observe that the flow of the Hamiltonian vector field~$X_{q_1}$ is periodic, and that~$W$ can be chosen to be saturated with respect to the effective Hamiltonian $S^1$-action whose moment map is given by~$q_1$. \end{rmk}